 MP for York Central

 Rachael Maskell is the Labour (Co-op) MP for York Central, first elected in 2015.
-She has served on the Health and Social Care Committee (2022–2024) and has held roles including Shadow Minister for Digital, Culture, Media and Sport, reflecting an active backbench presence with a focus on health, welfare and regional regeneration.
+She has served on the Health and Social Care Committee (2022-2024) and has held roles such as Shadow Minister for Digital, Culture, Media and Sport, reflecting a focus on health and public services.

-Declares two financial interests: donations and other support for activities as an MP (including loans) and miscellaneous interests.
+Declares two financial interests: donations and other support (including loans) for activities as an MP, and miscellaneous interests.

 Generated 21 February 2026